UpCloudLtd/upcloud-blesta-module/README.md

 ## Contributing

-Contributions to the UpCloud WHMCS module are welcome.
+Contributions to the module are welcome.
 To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)